loris-imageserver/loris/doc/dependencies.md

 These instructions are known to work with Ubuntu 12.04.3.
 If you have further information, please provide it!

-Loris (PIL or Pillow, actually, with the exception of Kakadu) depends on several external libraries that can't be installed with pip, so there are few step that must be carefully followed to get going.
+Loris (PIL or Pillow, actually, with the exception of Kakadu) depends on several external libraries that can't be installed with pip, so there are few steps that must be carefully followed to get going.
 Installing the dependencies manually is a good idea anyway because you'll be able to run the tests.

 In order from least to most tedious: